stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 ### More Flexibility in Data Definitions

 In the first part of the tutorial, we learned how to define new data types using the `data` and `record` keywords.
-While we will often make use of records as described in that part, we will typicall use a more powerful syntax for data definitions, except for the most simple cases.
+We will use records a lot, as described there, but for sum types we will typically use a more powerful syntax except for the most simple cases.

 Below is again a definition of our binary tree data type, this time with the extended syntax: